Chimee/PythonForecastFinder/README.md

 Usage
 -------------

-Falcon App may be served by waitress using a terminal
+Falcon App may be served by waitress using a terminal as follows:

     python -m waitress FalconWeather:app